felixCheungcheung/Audio_Mosaicking_Fingerstyle_Guitar/README.md

 If you reached this part of the README with no issues then you're ready for the session and for the assignment!

+# Felix's idea for future work
+ 1) Real time processing.
+ 2) Different methods of generating sound for mosaicking: Searching for samples based on timbre similarity; Pitch shifting and time streching of the same sample (timbre transfer)